helenaholley/OCBE-Textbook/book/OCBE_I/Chapter 3 - Conformation and stereochemistry.md

 **
 **

-## Section 3.1: Conformations of open-chain organic molecules
+##  3.1: Conformations of open-chain organic molecules

 Before we begin our exploration of stereochemistry and chirality, we first need to consider the subject of **conformational isomerism**,